Immigration policy of the second Trump administration: Adjustment of status

+In January 2026, federal agents shot and killed two US citizens, Renée Nicole Good and Alex Pretti, leading to extensive criticism of the agency.

+A poster displayed at Southwestern College instructing students and faculty on how to respond to ICE presence on its campus in Chula Vista, California.

+In February 2026, the administration issued a directive, signed by Joseph Edlow and Todd Lyons, expanding immigration enforcement authority to allow the detention of refugees who had been lawfully admitted to the United States but had not yet obtained permanent residency, as part of a mandatory re-vetting process.
+The change, was reported to potentially affect tens of thousands of refugees and represented a significant departure from prior practice, drawing criticism from refugee advocacy organizations.

+In May 2026, USCIS announced adjustment of status "must" be done outside of the country.
+USCIS Spokesperson Zach Kahler said the change returns "to the original intent of the law".
+Under the change, people in the US will be unable to get a green card.
+Leaving the US would make citizens of over 100 countries ineligible to return on immigrant visas and bar people for years if they overstayed a visa for at least 180 days.
+According to The New York Times, the Department of Homeland Security later said that the change "was not a blanket change" and that "This was just a reminder to officers of their discretionary authority, which has always existed on a case-by-case basis".

 Use of data in enforcement

 Efforts have been made to combine personal data from multiple federal agencies to support immigration enforcement.
 This included records from the SSA, IRS, OPM, HHS, and others.
 It has been reported that the administration is using the data to detect visa overstays, identify undocumented individuals, and cross-reference benefits usage with immigration status.
 ICE has also accessed a database of health and car insurance claims as part of the deportation effort.
 Civil groups and several state attorneys general argue these practices violate the Privacy Act of 1974 by failing to publish legally required notices in the Federal Register.
 In June 2025, twenty states filed lawsuits alleging that DOGE's access to Medicaid and benefit data was used to facilitate immigration raids, disproportionately impacting mixed-status families.

 Workers assigned to immigration-related tasks

 On September 4, 2025, Wired reported that employees of the Diplomatic Security Service (law enforcement for the State Department) had been assigned to work with ICE on immigration.